 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first low tide was at 4:15 am and the next low tide at 4:15 pm.
-The first high tide was at 10:25 am and the next high tide will be at 10:20 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 4:45 am and the next low tide at 5:15 pm.
+The first high tide will be at 11:05 am and the next high tide at 11:10 pm.

 The lunar phase is a Waxing Crescent.
-Today we have 10 hours and 29 minutes of sun.
-The solar transit is at 11:59 am and the length of time the moon will be visible will be 11 hours and 59 minutes.
+Today we will have 11 hours and 21 minutes of sun.
+The solar transit will be at 11:54 am and the length of time the moon will be visible will be 13 hours and 17 minutes.

-The solunar fishing calendar in Newcastle tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Newcastle tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Newcastle.
 The times are generated in local time in New South Wales and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: